shortfastgood/AI-Lab/README.md

 - [Copilot (GitHub)](https://copilot.github.com/)
 - [Playground (OpenAI API)](https://platform.openai.com/playground)

+### Interactive Programming

+In interactive programming, the human outlines what needs to be programmed in a form of technical specification made up of commands, and the artificial intelligence generates the code in the required language.

 ### Economy

 The economy, particularly the banking sector, can benefit from a system that can handle